Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 }
 ```

-## Dynamics NAV Cook Book
+## Dynamics NAV Cookbook

 ## Maximize/Minimize/Restore Window

 You can maximize a window using any object inside it as a starting point.
-In the examples below we will use the object with id `ToolBar`.
+In the examples below, we will use the object with ID `ToolBar`.

-First place the following code into your `User.js`:
+First, place the following code into your `User.js`:

 ```javascript
 function MaximizeWindow(/**objectId*/ objectId)